-While the importance of the learning aspect of these programs is abdundantly clear, what about the development of employees?
+While the importance of the learning aspect of these programs is abundantly clear, what about the development of employees?
 When we talk about development, we don’t just mean intellectual development, but the career development of the employees involved in these learning programs.
-You need to be able to identify employees that have truly benefitted from the learning program and is now ready to move upward in the organization.
+You need to be able to identify employees that have truly benefitted from the learning program and are now ready to move upward in the organization.
 How would one go about doing this?
 There are several assessments that help L&D professionals identify the great from the good by zeroing in on employees that possess these qualities:

 - Communication – At the entry and mid-level, employees having good communication skills are important for productivity.
 Therefore, investing in assessments that can identify individuals with language proficiency is important.
 Versant is a great solution for this.